How does horse racing work?

 Horse Racing in the Media

 The Racing Post is the horse racing industry’s trade publication in the UK.
-It has a circulation of about and is mainly read by people employed in the sector.
+It has huge circulation numbers and is read by people employed in the sector and avid punters.
 Betting offices display cards, form and news related to the day’s racing taken from the Racing Post.
 The paper also features industry news and sections for bloodstock, greyhounds and sports betting.
 The major advertisers are bookmakers which puts a question mark on the impartiality but the paper generally presents a balanced view of key issues.

-The Racing Post is a daily paper that at the time of writing costs £2.30.
+The Racing Post is a daily paper that also appears in an online version.
 Much of the information published can be found online or in the mainstream Press but the paper is a one stop shop for news and information related to the horse racing industry.
-There is an online version which can be read the night before the publication of the print version.
+The online version which can be read the night before the publication of the print version.
 The paper includes articles from leading columnists and tips from some of the best tipsters of horse.

 The index each day lists news items and regular features including the following: